konveyor/konveyor.github.io/content/Crane/Tools/TunnelAPI.md

 - **source-context:** The on-premise source cluster context where the openvpn client will be launched.
 - **source-image:** The container image to use on the source cluster.
 (Default: quay.io/konveyor/openvpn:latest)
 - **proxy-host:** The hostname of an http-proxy to use on the source cluster for connecting to the destination cluster.
 - **proxy-pass:** The password for the http-proxy.
-If specified you must also specify a username or it will be ignored.
+If specified, also specify a username or it will be ignored.
 - **proxy-port:** The port the http-proxy is listening on.
 If none is specified it will default to 3128
 - **proxy-user:** The username for the http-proxy.
-If specified you must also specify a password or it will be ignored.
+If specified, also specify a password or it will be ignored.

 **Example**
 ```